MetPX/sarracenia/docs/source/How2Guides/UPGRADING.rst

       apt install python3-netifaces

   sr3 looks for the relevant modules on startup and automatically enables support for the relevant features.

+**CHANGE**: file placement of denoting disabled configurations. it used to be that
+     ~/.config/sr3/component/x.conf would be renamed x.conf.off when disabling.
+     Now instead a file called ~/.cache/sr3/component/x/disabled is created.
+     Configuration files are no longer changed by this sort of routine intervention.

 3.0.14
 ------